Climate and Average Weather Year Round in Santa Ynez California, United States

 Growing Degree Days in Santa Ynez

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.

 The average daily incident shortwave solar energy experiences extreme seasonal variation over the course of the year.

 The brighter period of the year lasts for 3.9 months, from April 28 to August 23, with an average daily incident shortwave energy per square meter above 7.4 kWh.
-The brightest day of the year is June 22, with an average of 8.6 kWh.
+The brightest month of the year in Santa Ynez is June, with an average of 8.5 kWh.

 The darker period of the year lasts for 3.2 months, from November 6 to February 13, with an average daily incident shortwave energy per square meter below 4.0 kWh.
-The darkest day of the year is December 25, with an average of 2.8 kWh.
+The darkest month of the year in Santa Ynez is December, with an average of 2.9 kWh.

 The topography within 2 miles of Santa Ynez contains only modest variations in elevation, with a maximum elevation change of 367 feet and an average elevation above sea level of 638 feet.
 Within 10 miles contains only modest variations in elevation (4,209 feet).
 Within 50 miles also contains extreme variations in elevation (7,415 feet).